Nictec/nictec_website2.0/README.md

 # storagemanager
-This Project is for managin the mostly huge amount of equipment of professional event technicians in their storage.
+This is a mostly private project for rewriting my website with the django Framework and bootstrap.